 - (a) Declaration of Intent to Participate.
 Any individual choosing to receive campaign funds from the Fund shall first file with the Board a declaration of intent to participate in the act as a candidate for a stated office.
 The declaration of intent shall be filed before or during the qualifying period and before collecting any qualifying contributions.
 In the declaration, the candidate shall swear or affirm that only one political committee, identified with its treasurer, shall handle all contributions, expenditures, and obligations for the participating candidate and that the candidate will comply with the contribution and expenditure limits set forth in subsection (d) of this section and all other requirements set forth in this Article or adopted by the Board.
 Failure to comply is a violation of this Article. - (b) Demonstration of Support of Candidacy.
 Except for candidates described elsewhere in this subsection, participating candidates who seek certification to receive campaign funds from the Fund shall first, during the qualifying period, obtain qualifying contributions from at least 350 registered voters in an aggregate sum that at least equals the amount of minimum qualifying contributions described in G.S.
 163-278.62(10) but that does not exceed the amount of maximum qualifying contributions described in G.S.
 163-278.62(9).
-Candidates who hold office on the Supreme Court or Court of Appeals and candidates who were elected to the Supreme Court or Court of Appeals within four years of the beginning of the qualifying period are deemed to have demonstrated support and are not required to comply with the previous sentence of this subsection.

-- No payment, gift, or anything of value shall be given in exchange for a qualifying contribution. - (c) Certification of Candidates.
+No payment, gift, or anything of value shall be given in exchange for a qualifying contribution.

+- (c) Certification of Candidates.
 Upon receipt of a submittal of the record of demonstrated support by a participating candidate, the Board shall determine whether or not the candidate has complied with all the following requirements, if they apply to that candidate: - (1) Signed and filed a declaration of intent to participate in this Article. - (2) Submitted a report itemizing the appropriate number of qualifying contributions received from registered voters, which the Board shall verify through a random sample or other means it adopts.
 The report shall include the county of residence of each registered voter listed. - (3) Qualified to receive votes on the ballot as a candidate for the office. - (4) Otherwise met the requirements for participation in this Article.

 The Board shall certify candidates complying with the requirements of this section as soon as possible and no later than five business days after receipt of a satisfactory record of demonstrated support.
-Candidates not required to obtain a minimum number of qualifying donations shall submit a record of any qualifying contributions received at the time they request certification according to procedures set forth by the Board.